bigbeefus/DMod40k/content/Core Rules.md

 ## **Fearless**

 All Fearless non-vehicle units use the rules for And They Shall Know No Fear instead.
 If another rule would normally affect a fearless unit, that rule still applies to that unit.

-Monstrous Creatures that lose 25% of their wounds in a single turn must take a Morale test as if it took 25% casualties.
-If a Monstrous Creature would fail a pinning test, it falls back instead.

 ## **Flyers**